6 Key Things You Must Know About the Contract for Deed

-Below are 6 Key Things to Understand the Contract for Deed:
+Here are 6 Key Things to Understand About the Contract for deed.

 Table of Contents:

-For example, if you just recently went through a short sale, you have to wait a minimum of two (2) years before you can look at FHA financing on your next home.
-If you recently went through a foreclosure or bankruptcy, you’re looking at 3 years for FHA program or 5 years for Conventional program in order to qualify for financing to purchase a home
+For example, if you recently went through a short sale, you’ll have to wait a minimum of two years before you can be considered for FHA financing on your next home.
+If you recently went through a foreclosure or bankruptcy, you’re looking at three years for the FHA program or five years for a conventional program in order to qualify for financing to purchase a home.

-The terms are anywhere between 24-72 months depending on your income and debt to ratios.
-You will have the legal right to the car as long as for make the monthly installment but when you default on your payments, says 60-90 days, your cars will be repossessed.
-It goes back to the servicer who hold the legal title of your car.
+You will have the legal right to the car as long as you make the monthly installment, but when you default on your payments (for, say, 60 to 90 days), your car will be repossessed.
+It will go back to the servicer who holds the legal title to your car.